poloclub/ganlab/README.md

 ## Working Demo

-Click the following link.
-It runs on most modern web browsers, but we suggest you use Google Chrome from your desktop computer.
+Click the following link:

 [https://poloclub.github.io/ganlab/](https://poloclub.github.io/ganlab/)

+It runs on most modern web browsers.
+We suggest you use Google Chrome on your PC.

 ## Development

 This section describes how you can interactively develop GAN Lab.

-### Install dependencies
+### Install Dependencies

 Run the following commands: